Choose Humboldt Redwood

 Redwood Specification Information

-Redwood certified to Forest Stewardship Council® (FSC®) standards will count towards credit achievement under both LEED 2009 and LEED v4, as well as SITES v2.
-Our Redwood Lumber and Timber Products profile is on the ARCAT website, where product specifications, catalogues, videos, and LEED information may be found.
-If you have additional architectural specification questions about redwood, feel free to contact us directly.
+Redwood certified to Forest Stewardship Council® (FSC® C013133) standards will count towards credit achievement under both LEED 2009 and LEED v4, as well as SITES v2.
+Our Humboldt Redwood profile is on ARCAT.com, where product specifications, BIM objects, product catalogs, videos, and LEED information are all free to view and download.
+If you have additional architectural specification questions about Humboldt Redwood, please Contact Us.

 AIA Lunch &